NingLee/repository/README.md

-study
+For study and backup
 =====

-study project and some back such as .zshrc .vimrc and so on
+study project and some back item such as `.zshrc` `.vimrc` and so on